hoijui/projvar/README.md

 scripts/build
 ```

-If all goeas well, the executable can be found at `target/release/projvar`.
+If all goes well, the executable can be found at `target/release/projvar`.

 ## Get the tool

 As for now, you have two choices:

 1. [Compile it](#how-to-compile) yourself
-1. Download a Linux x86\_64 staticially linked binary from
+1. Download a Linux x86\_64 statically linked binary from
    [the releases page](https://github.com/hoijui/projvar/releases)

 ## Usage